Luke100000/ImmersiveAPI/README.md

 * `modules` - Each directory represents a module and contains at least a `.py` with the same name, containing the initializer.
-* `common` - Shared code between modules
+* `common` - Shared code between modules.
-* `cache` - Persistent cache for data, each module should have its own subdirectory
+* `cache` - Persistent cache for data, each module should have its own subdirectory.
-* `temp` - Temporary files, each module should clean up after the task is done
+* `temp` - Temporary files, each module should clean up after the task is done.
-* `data` - Static data
+* `data` - Static data.
-* `config.toml` / `default_config.toml` - Used to toggle modules and pass additional config
+* `config.toml` / `default_config.toml` - Used to toggle modules and pass additional config.

 ## Module

-Each module is a group of **self-contained, async, thread safe** endpoints.
+Each module is a group of **self-contained, thread safe** endpoints.

 ````py
 from main import Configurator